ContentRicher/contentricher/README.md

 ## Overview

-ContentRicher enables media professionals, journalists and editors, to reach a wider audience by adding additional information to articles for different target groups with different levels of knowledge
+ContentRicher enables media professionals, journalists and editors, to reach a wider audience by adding additional information to articles for different target groups with different levels of knowledge.

 It is a web- and AI-based system that detects relevant parts in given texts that would benefit from additional explanation.
 It then retrieves additional information, identifies the most relevant parts and enriches the text seamlessly.

 ## Features